 Georgia State University is a large public university that has a mix of traditional and non-traditional students.
 The student health service (counseling center) provides psychiatric and psychosocial care and has multidisciplinary trainees.

-DeKalb County Juvenile Court provide court, probation and court diversion programs for children, adolescents and families who reside in DeKalb County and are involved with child protective services or the juvenile justice system.
-Residents collaborate with Emory University based attorneys and law students (Barton Clinic).
+DeKalb County Juvenile Court provided court, probation and court diversion programs for children, adolescents and families who reside in DeKalb County and are involved with child protective services or the juvenile justice system.
+Residents collaborate with Emory based attorneys (Barton Clinic).

 City of Atlanta Schools is a public educational system, pre-kindergarten through high school.
 Schools are located in a range of neighborhoods from very affluent to very poor.

 DeKalb Community Service Board is a public community mental health center, which provides a range of services.
 Residents work in the child and adolescent psychiatry outpatient service.

 Children’s HealthCare of Atlanta at Marcus Autism Center is an outpatient center that provides care for children and adolescents with an emphasis on developmental disabilities.

 Chris Kids is a non-profit community agency, which provides a range of services including an outpatient clinic, therapeutic group homes, young adult transition program, intensive in home services, and after school teen program.
 The residents work in the outpatient clinic with time on the other services.